Glossary of Wholesale Terminology

 Outside Sales: Sales outreach made via pavement pounding, versus inside sales, which involves phone calls and emails.
 Outside salespeople are sometimes known as brand ambassadors, which are people that physically go around to businesses building brand awareness, and try to get the contact info of decision makers so that a sales representative can follow up and close the deal.

-Prospect (aka Qualified Lead): A business that isn’t buying from you yet, but that has demonstrated an interest in your product, and that exhibits the characteristics of a good account.
-The sales representative’s job is to “close” prospects by getting them to purchase, thereby converting them into customers/accounts.
+Prospect: A business that isn’t buying from you yet, but that has demonstrated an interest in your product, and that you believe exhibits the characteristics of a good account.
+Leads become prospects when they’re interested in you and you’re interested in them.
+A sales representative’s job is to “close” prospects by getting them to purchase, thereby converting them into customers/accounts.

 Prospecting: The active pursuing of prospects (and the buyers representing them) by a sales rep, with the goal of converting them into customers.